 Note: Small LLPs may prepare an abridged version of their accounts.
 They can also usually claim exemption from audit requirements.
 For more information, see GOV.UK.

-How do you form an Limited Liability Partnership?
+How do you form a limited liability partnership?

 Choosing a name